chadsansing/adversary-space/gm-resources/planning/session-4.md

 # Adversary Space

-## Session 3

-### Synopsis
+## Synopsis

-The PCs infiltrate Benevolenmt Isolation in Novarum to find the missing leaders of the Ifsen rebellion in hope of reversing the genetic blight on the crops of Ifsen Solus.

-- 3 leaders are in sleeper processing as new arrivals to the prison.
-- 1 leader is in the exile world.
+The PCs must confront the last rebel leader inside the exile dimension and convince them to return to reality to save Ifsen Solus.

+## Scenes

 ### Scene 1

-Crew.

-The PCs must evade or destroy the two All frigates that intercepted them outside the Novarum gate.
-They may also surrender in order to be processed into Benevolent Isolation without conflict.
-They might also try to capture a frigate to ride straight into Benevolent Isolation.

-### Scene 2

-Evasion or Intrigue.

-The PCs must board Benevolent Isolation, either by breaking into the station (Evasion) or by posing as beings they're not (Intrigue).
-They could also fight (Combat), but that would be lethal.

-Once they are aboard Benevolent Isolation, they discover it's a portal to somewhere else.

-If the PCs enter as prisoners, they are processed into a prison uniform and then experience a scene in which they're taken to a different cell with a robed and masked warden and all their comrades in which they each see a different warden, a different room, and suffer the anguish of a different ally betraying them.

-At the end of the scene, they are givcen the choice of a sleep couch and "a period of Benevolent Isolation not to exceed 25 years after which you will be rehabilitated into the service of the All," or an airlock door that "leads to eternal exile."

-If the PCs sneak in or bluff their way in posing as authority figures, they can make their way to a command post or observation room to watch one of these interrogations and see a prisoner's choice.
-Then they can search for records of recent arrivals and see which chose the sleep couches and which chose exile.

-**We stopped here.**

-### Scene 3

-Evasion or Intrigue.
+Combat; then Intrigue.

-If the PCs look for rebels in the sleep couches, they can find 3, but they need the fourth to decrypt their recipe for the cure.
+If the PCs look for rebels in the sleep couches, they can find 3 of the rebel leaders, but they need the fourth to decrypt their recipe for the cure.
 That rebel went into the portal.

-It will take an Evasions scene to move from the command center or interrogation room into sleep storage and into processing where recent arrivals are being processed (vital telemetry, compliance chip injection, etc.) and then to smuggle the leaders out who will refuse or be unable to speak until brought to safety.
+Each of the 3 leaders on this side of the portal has part of the cure, but the leader in the exile dimension has the key to decrypt them.

+The PCs can figure out a plan to make it through the portal without playing a scene unless they suggest it (e.g. the find disguises and suggest an Intrigue scene).

 If the PCs go into the portal, it's time for a psychedelic romp in a sub-campaign a la [*Die*](https://www.polygon.com/2018/12/10/18131140/die-kieron-gillen-rpg-image-comics).